ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 Test Grid Search CV instead of Randomized Search CV

+However, the result of grid search CV is worse than the randomized search CV.
+I think the reason is that random search CV uses a random combination of hyperparameters to find the best solution for a built model.
+However, the random search CV is not 100% better than grid search CV: the disadvantage of random search is that it produces high variance during computation.

-## Concatenattion
+## Concatenation

+### Objective

+Since my aim is to transfer the model prediction of one case to anther, I try to concatenate multiple cases data together to train the model and see what will happen.

+### Result

 Concatenate X np arrays and test, the mean accuracy increases.
-I test did 5 cases.
+I test 5 cases.

 Mean accuracy = 0.5111111111111111, while for each cases, previous mean accuracy = 0.43777777777777777; 0.34; 0.2788888888888889; 0.5055555555555555.